Top of Page

 The U.S. Supreme Court established in the 1982 case Plyer v.
 Doe that children cannot be denied a free public education based on their immigration status or their family’s immigration status.
 This protects the right to education for all students.

-Regardless of this policy change, CPS will continue to actively protect students, staff, and their families.
+Regardless of federal policy changes related to immigration enforcement, CPS will continue to actively protect students, staff, and their families.
 In accordance with the Illinois Trust Act and Chicago's Welcoming City Ordinance, CPS:

 • DOES NOT ask for our families' immigration status